 - Master of Arts in Teaching

-Mr. Wasnesky is in his 14th year of teaching science at Manasquan.
-He joined the Science Department following student teaching here at Manasquan in the Spring of 2005.
+Mr. Wasnesky joined the Science Department following student teaching here at Manasquan in the Spring of 2005.

-Prior to coming to Manasquan, he had worked giving K-12 marine science field trips for the NJ Sea Grant Consortium at Sandy Hook, helped run a tutoring program at Monmouth University, was a sea kayak guide in Alaska, and worked for the NJDEP’s endangered and non-game species program.
+Prior to coming to Manasquan, he had worked giving K-12 marine science field trips for the NJ Sea Grant Consortium at Sandy Hook, helped run a science tutoring program at Monmouth University, was a sea kayak guide in Alaska, and worked for the NJDEP’s endangered and non-game species program.
 Other teaching experience includes teaching Freshman Seminar at Monmouth University.
 Thanks to the nomition and contributions by MHS teachers and students he was was the 2010 honorable mention recipient of the NJ Green Fest Green Award in the category of High School Teacher.
 Mr. Wasnesky was also named the 2012-2013 Manasquan High School Teacher of the Year.

 Mr. Wasnesky enjoys raising his students’ awareness about the environment and encourages good decision making regarding its future.

 Clubs advised by Mr. Wasnesky includes co-advising of the Fishing Club and Environmental Club which in the past has traveled to Guatemala, Thailand, India and Costa Rica.
 He participates as a Freshman Transition Project advisor and teaches in the MHS/Rutgers University Academy of Health Careers.